Muhammad III of Morocco: Relations with the United States

 Due to the continued delays of the American government in negotiating a treaty with Morocco, Sidi Mohammed issued the Moroccan seizure of the Betsey, and on 11 October 1784, the Moroccans captured the Philadelphia merchant ship Betsey after it left Cádiz on its way back to the United States.
 The ship and crew was captured and taken hostage to Tangier.
 Shortly after, the sultan announced that he did not confiscate the ship nor cargo, and that the ship, the cargo, and the men would be released once a treaty was concluded with the United States.
 The seizure of the ship led to the Americans having to take action and preparing for negotiations with Morocco.

 The Moroccan–American Treaty of Friendship, also known as the Treaty of Marrakesh, was signed on 28 June 1786.
 It was the first treaty signed between the United States and any Muslim, Arab, or African country.
 It was signed first by American diplomat Thomas Barclay and the sultan, then by Jefferson and Adams, and was ratified by the Congress of the Confederation in July 1787.
 The treaty has withstood transatlantic stresses and strains for more than 236 years, making it the longest unbroken treaty relationship in the history of the United States.

-Marriages, concubines and children
+Family and personal life

 Sidi Mohammed was polygamous and had a harem of slave concubines.
 His sons by marriage and by harem slave concubines ruled after him.
 His wedded wives were: